SophieAu/lifester/README.md

 pip3 install lifester
 ```

-If you want to install lifester from source, have a look [here](#install-from-source).

 ## Setup
 No further setting up needed.
 The first time you run lifester, it will create a ``.lifester`` directory in your home folder (if it does not already exist) and create a ``categories.txt`` file which saves all the categories your time blocks can have.